Hex-Interactive/ChainLink/README.md

 Keep your map-specific logic in the map itself, while avoiding nested and unorganized scripts.

+The ChainLink package is a runtime for the simplistic sandboxed scripting language, Chain, which is also a package held in this repository.

 ## Features

 * Create robust, unique map-based gameplay features without Luau scripting, quickly